 This article talks about creating a MySQL/MariaDB database via cPanel.
 Other articles in this section include:

-Image: Creating a database.
-Here, the name of the database will be example_recipes.
+Image: Creating the database example_recipes.

 Note: to be able to create a new database you need to have enough available databases on your account.
-All our web hosting packages allow at least one database.
+All our web hosting plans allow at least one database.
 If you need more databases then you can either upgrade your hosting package or buy the MySQL database addon.

 Image: selecting the privileges for the example_chef user.

-The reason for this is historic: in 2009 MariaDB was created as a “fork” of MySQL (because of concerns about the acquisition of MySQL by Oracle).
+The reason for this is historic.
+In 2009, MariaDB was created as a “fork” of MySQL (because of concerns about the acquisition of MySQL by Oracle).
 MariaDB was designed as a “drop-in” replacement for MySQL, which made it easy for users to switch from MySQL to MariaDB.
 The two are still fully compatible, and for end users it therefore doesn’t matter whether the database is referred to as MySQL or MariaDB.
 For instance, if you are looking for documentation on the SQL syntax for, say,

 CREATE TABLE queries then you can consult either the MariaDB Knowledgebase or the MySQL Reference Manual.